Accessibility Tools

 1. When using municipal buildings or public spaces (the “built environment”).
 This means making public buildings, streets, sidewalks, and shared spaces accessible to all.

 2. When accessing goods and services.
-This ensures that people with disabilities have equitable access to goods and services they need.
+This ensures that people with disabilities have equitable access to the goods and services they need.

-The 25-page action plan outlines achievements made to date in each of these areas, and also points to the barriers found within each area.
-Each section of the plan also lays out actions that will be taken to remove the barriers over time, and establishes clear policies and timelines to follow moving forward.
+The 25-page action plan outlines achievements made to date in each of these areas and also points to the barriers found within each area.
+Each section of the plan also lays out actions that will be taken to remove the barriers over time and establishes clear policies and timelines to follow moving forward.

 Learn More About the Accessibility Advisory Committee